-Confidence Scores.
-A significant part of the runtime of our algorithm is spent on computing confidence scores (up to 35% in our experiments).
-The reason is that the calculation of confidence (both PCA and standard) requires the calculation of the number of instantiations of the rule body.
-If the body contains atoms with many instantiations, the joins can be very expensive to compute.
+Confidence scores A significant part of the runtime of our algorithm is spent on computing confidence scores (up to 35% in our experiments).
+The reason is that the calculation of confidence (both PCA and standard) requires the calculation

-At the same time, we will not output rules with a confidence below the threshold minConf (Section 5.1).
+At the same time, we will not output rules with a confidence below the threshold minConf (Sect.
+5.1).
 This means that the system might spend a significant amount of time evaluating expensive confidence queries only to find out that the rule was of low confidence and will not be output.
 An example of such a rule (which we will also use later in this section) is: